Sunburnt Shropshire couple celebrate completing their mountain challenge

-Mya Davies, 20, from Craven Arms, and her boyfriend Lewis Smith, 21, from Wem, set off to on Friday (May 12) to climb Ben Nevis in Scotland before attempting to conquer Scafell Peak in England on Saturday and Snowdon (Yr Wyddfa) in Wales on Sunday.
+Mya Davies, 20, from Craven Arms, and her boyfriend Lewis Smith, 21, from Wem, set off on Friday to climb Ben Nevis in Scotland before attempting to conquer Scafell Peak in England on Saturday and Snowdon (Yr Wyddfa) in Wales on Sunday.

 Mya, a health care assistant at Ludlow Hospital, said: "We had so much support from so many people, some being anonymous so we would like to say thank you.